Academic Success Center (ASC)

 ESOL-115.
 ESOL Communication (Intermediate) 3 credits

 ESOL Communication (Intermediate) is designed to develop intermediate students’ knowledge of American English classroom participation, reading, and writing conventions so that they can become fully engaged members of Siena’s academic community.
 It is a highly communicative class that requires student engagement with the course material.
 Students are presented with activities to improve all language skills with an emphasis on grammar.
 New students may be notified and automatically placed in this course based on reported language proficiency upon admission.
-At the start of the semester students will take an language assessment.
+At the start of the semester students will take a language assessment.
 Students may repeat ESOL 115 once for credit.
 Through classroom discussions, presentations, and reflection papers, students gain confidence in listening, speaking, reading, writing, and providing peer feedback.
 Students are also introduced to the methods of doing research and citing sources.

 ESOL-120.
 ESOL Communication (Advanced) 3 credits

 ESOL Communication (Advanced) is designed to develop advanced students’ participation, reading, and writing conventions so that they can become fully engaged members of Siena’s academic community.
 Through classroom discussions, presentations, and reflection papers, students gain confidence in listening, speaking, reading, writing, and providing peer feedback.
 Students are also introduced to the methods of doing research and citing sources.
 New students may be notified and automatically be placed in the course based on reported language proficiency during the admission process.
-At the start of the semester students will take an language assessment and their progress will be tracked throughout the course.
+At the start of the semester students will take a language assessment and their progress will be tracked throughout the course.

 ESOL-220.
 Academic Writing for ELLs 3 credits

 Academic Writing for ELLs is designed to enhance students’ knowledge of American English academic writing conventions and to facilitate improvement in their writing skills across written genres by exploring the processes of writing: comprehending, analyzing, and evaluating college-level texts; inventing, drafting, and revising; and seeking, providing, and responding to constructive feedback.
 Students also explore the methods of doing research and citing sources.
 Through classroom discussions based on assigned readings, in-class activities, writing assignments, peer reviews, and reflection papers, students are expected to gain confidence in writing, revising, and providing feedback to others’ writing.
-Students will take a language assessment at the begining of the course, and progress will be tracked during the semester.
+Students will take a language assessment at the beginning of the course, and progress will be tracked during the semester.